What is tethering surgery for scoliosis?

 - Less invasive procedure.
 Tethering is a minimally invasive surgery performed in the thoracic spine using an endoscope inserted between the ribs.
 An endoscope is a small surgical camera that allows tethering to be performed though 3 tiny incisions.
 Tethering in the lumbar spine is performed using a mini-open procedure using one small incision.

 - Chest tubes are rarely needed after tether surgeries.
 Because one lung must be partially deflated during tethering surgery, reinflation of the lung is required at the end of the procedure.
 Reinflation of the lung requires a chest tube, which many tether surgeons leave in place for several days.
 A chest tube is a hollow tube placed into the chest to help re-inflate the lungs.
 At MGHfC, doctors use the chest tube temporarily while in surgery, but then safely remove it before your child wakes up.
-Because chest tubes have been described by some as a garden hose in your chest, it is preferrable for children not to wake up with a chest tube between their ribs.
+Because chest tubes have been described by some as a garden hose in your chest, it is preferable for children not to wake up with a chest tube between their ribs.
 Your child may be much happier and more comfortable after tethering surgery without a chest tube.

 - Tethering surgery cannot be used on all scoliosis curves.
 Some curves are too large or too stiff for tethering to be effective.
 Some curves are too high in the chest to safely reach with a tether.
 And some rarer types of scoliosis (like congenital scoliosis and kyphoscoliosis) have unique features that make tethering a less attractive treatment option.